-‘I Will Go With My Father a-Ploughing’ by Joseph Campbell is a three stanza poem that is divided into sets of eight lines, or octaves.
+‘I Will Go With My Father a-Ploughing’ by Joseph Campbell is a three-stanza poem that is divided into sets of eight lines, or octaves.
 Each of these octaves follows a consistent rhyming pattern.
-There are differences between the lines, but the meter, and word choice helps create a uniformity that brings significant cohesion to the poem.
+There are differences between the lines, but the meter and word choice help create a uniformity that brings significant cohesion to the poem.

 The stanzas generally follow the pattern of abcbdefe.
 The second and fourth lines rhyme, and the sixth and eighth lines rhyme; this stands true throughout each strophe.
 Additionally, the poet has chosen to follow a wording pattern that will become clear in the second stanza.
 He repeats similar phrases three times, and even ends the second line and fourth line of each stanza with the same words.

 Explore I Will Go With My Father a-Ploughing

 The poem begins with the speaker traveling with his father to “plough” the lands “by the sea.”
 It is there that he sees three different types of birds and hears his father singing the appropriate song for this time of year, the “Plough-Song.”

 The poet continues this pattern throughout the rest of the poem, having his speaker describe in turn the time for sowing and for reaping.
 In each stanza, the poet repeats the same pattern of lines to show the repetition of the year, as well as the constant changes that come over the land.